Try Transformer for Snowflake

 When pipeline development is complete, you check in the pipeline to indicate that the pipeline is ready to be added to a job and run.
 When you check in a pipeline, you enter a commit message.
 StreamSets maintains the commit history of each pipeline.

-Since the Snowflake engine is hosted on the StreamSets platform, job configuration is simple, compared to Data Collector or Transformer pipelines.
+Since the Transformer for Snowflake engine is hosted on IBM StreamSets, job configuration is simple, compared to Data Collector or Transformer pipelines.
 As a result, you can use the default values when creating the job.

-1. With the pipeline open in the canvas, click the Check In icon:
+1. With your tutorial pipeline open in the canvas, click the Check In icon:

 2. Enter a commit message.
 You can use the default: New Pipeline.

-As a best practice, state what changed in this pipeline version so that you can track the commit history of the pipeline.
+As a best practice, state what changed in each subsequent pipeline version so you have a meaningful commit history for the pipeline.

 3. Click Publish and Next.

 The Share Pipeline step displays.
 You can skip this step for now.
-When additional users join your organization, you must share the pipeline to grant them access to it.
+When additional users join your organization, you can share the pipeline to grant them access.

 4. Click Save & Create New Job.